theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 ![Pin Reference off the Raspberry Pi Pico Board](images/pico/Pico-pin-ref.png)

 :scream_cat: Wait. **What is a breadboard?**
-A [breadboard](https://en.wikipedia.org/wiki/Breadboard), also known as a solderless breadboard, can make physical computing projects considerably easier.
-Rather than having a bunch of separate components which need to be connected with wires, a breadboard lets you insert components and have them connected through metal tracks which are hidden beneath its surface.
+A [breadboard](https://en.wikipedia.org/wiki/Breadboard), also known as a solderless breadboard, is a small plastic board full of holes, each of which contains a spring-loaded contact (in metal).
+You can push a component’s leg into one of the holes, and it will establish an electrical connection with all of the other holes in the same vertical column of holes.
 Many breadboards also include sections for power distribution, making it easier to build your circuits.

 ![A Pico on a Breadboard](images/pico/Pico-Top-Breadboard.png)